 A couple hours later, after dumping our booty on the living room rug so Mum could make sure no razor blades, cyanide, needles, or venomous snakes lurked inside the wrappers, and after a few candy swaps based on individual preferences (I’m still not a Reese’s Peanut Butter Cup guy), we were free to gorge ourselves on candy.

-Apart from the brief safety inspection (which I’m sure my Mum did only because the ladies at church told her it was necessary), my Mum exhibited none of the sissy attributes of overly concerned American mothers who wish to restrict the sugar intake of their children on Halloween and the days that follow.
+Apart from the brief safety inspection (which I’m sure my Mum did only because the ladies at church told her it was necessary), my Mum exhibited none of the sissy attributes of her overly concerned American counterparts who wish to restrict the sugar intake of their children on Halloween and the days that follow.
 Restraint isn’t exactly an Australian virtue, and that applies to candy for Australian children in the same way that it applies to beer for Australian men.
 So I ate as much candy as I wanted that night, and the next day, and for two days after that… until it was all gone.

 So now, perhaps, you have an inkling of why Halloween, for me, holds a special place in my heart.
 As the years have progressed, logic might argue that I’ve more than made up for those first seven missed Halloween opportunities.